Saudi Arabia tightens its grip on Japan, its biggest Asian oil market

 Saudi Aramco did not respond to an e-mail from Reuters seeking comment.

-Japan's spending on oil through May this year surged 73 percent from the same time a year ago to 3.82 trillion yen (26.05 billion pounds) as global oil prices rose LCOc1 and imports climbed, data from the Ministry of Finance shows.
+Japan's spending on oil through May this year surged 73 percent from the same time a year ago to 3.82 trillion yen ($33.64 billion) as global oil prices rose and imports climbed, data from the Ministry of Finance shows.

 Saudi imports came at the expense of Iran, whose imports dropped 20 percent in the first half of 2017, and Kuwait and the United Arab Emirates, which fell by 8 percent and 5 percent respectively.